Matlock, Victoria

-Matlock is a rural locality in Victoria, Australia, located about 140 kilometres north-east of Melbourne, located within the Shires of Mansfield and Yarra Ranges local government areas.
+Matlock is a locality in Victoria, Australia, located about 140 kilometres north-east of Melbourne, located within the Shires of Mansfield and Yarra Ranges local government areas.
 Matlock recorded a population of 7 at the 2021 census.

 The locality is named after the township that existed at two separate locations from the early 1860s to about the 1930s.
 The rural locality is along the Walhalla Road (between Marysville and Walhalla), about 140 kilometres north-east of Melbourne, high in the Victorian alpine region on the Great Dividing Range.
 The location of Matlock township from the early 1860s to 1873 is on a barren hilltop known as the Matlock Hill Historical Area, marked by a snow shelter at the roadside picnic area and the remnants of a cemetery.
 At 1,213 metres (3,979 feet) above sea-level at its first location Matlock was the highest township in Victoria.

 History

 The hilltop township

 In December 1863 the policeman Sub-Inspector Brook Smith was travelling in the region of recently opened goldfields in the Victorian alpine country and reported that “quite a township has sprung up halfway between Jericho and Wood’s Point called Emerald Hill”.
 The settlement had “two stores and restaurants besides several other buildings being erected [including] a large sized hotel of planks with shingle roof”.

 The township of Emerald Hill (later Matlock) arose in the early 1860s as a trading centre between the Woods Point and Jordan goldfields.
 It was situated in an exposed location on the top of a hill above the Upper Goulburn and Jordan valleys and was itself flanked by three nearby gold-mines, the Loch Fyne, All Nations and Emerald Reef.
 A number of tracks converged at Emerald Hill: the Jamieson Track from Wood's Point, the Yarra Track to Melbourne, McEvoy's Track from Gippsland and the B.B.
 Track to the Jericho gold-field.
 Totally exposed on the crown of the hill, the settlement was subject to extremes of weather, particularly in winter when deep snow, sleet and gale-force winds were commonplace.

 In February 1864 the settlement was surveyed and allotments and roads marked out.
 The Assistant Commissioner for Lands and Survey determined that 'Matlock' would be a more suitable name for the township as 'Emerald Hill' was already being used for a Melbourne suburb (later South Melbourne).
 In April two police constables were stationed at Matlock, accommodated initially in the Royal Mail Hotel.
 In July 1864 a post office was established at Matlock under the charge of Theophilus Singleton.

 At its peak, the town had a population of around 300, and included several suburbs including Thackery, Alhambra, Mutton Town, and Harpers Creek.
 During the early 1860s the specimens of gold found in the Matlock area were described as “splendid” and the “crushings were for the most part sensational”, but in the end “the gold either pinched out or became unremunerative”.

 In the 1871 Census Matlock had a population of 257.